 ← Sandhill Crane Conservation

 In early February 2012 a state-wide discussion was re-ignited after a bill proposing a regulated Sandhill Crane hunt in Wisconsin was introduced.
 The bill was not voted on during the state 2012 legislative session, but the bill may be proposed again in the future.
-With 22 years of research on Sandhill Cranes and 16 years of experience reintroducing the endangered Whooping Crane to Wisconsin, ICF is an active participant in this issue through our sharing of data and expertise, as well as direct discussions with those concerned about the hunt decision.
+With over 20 years of research on Sandhill Cranes and over 15 years of experience reintroducing the endangered Whooping Crane to Wisconsin, ICF is an active participant in this issue through our sharing of data and expertise, as well as direct discussions with those concerned about the hunt decision.